 “In the stores, it’s like the more product you add, the junkier it can look,” says Kerbel.

 What is cooler than dressing yourself and your baby in matching Adidas Stan Smith sneakers?
 Not much, according to Kerbel.
 While Mini Mioche focuses primarily on its clothing, a large secondary portion of its business comes from its range of shoes on offer.

 “Our footwear is huge part of our business.
 We are very specific about how we buy and what we buy.
 It’s not super cutesy, it’s fashion footwear taken from brands that we would wear as adults that do kids collections.
 We are one of the only companies who offers a lot of selection of those types of brands without the other not so cool brands mixed in,” says Kerbel.

 In addition to its too-cool-for-school kicks, which include brands such as Emu, Converse, New Balance, Aigle, and Native, Mini Mioche has also partnered with celebrated local brand Peace Collective.
-She also offered the well-known “Toronto Vs. Everybody” T-shirts, which quickly sold out and can be seen in numerous Instagram posts using the hashtag “liveinminimioche.”
+She also offered the well-known “Toronto Vs. Everybody” T-shirts, which quickly sold out.
+Additionally, the numerous posts using “liveinminimioche” is a masterclass on how to hashtag on Instagram.

 The successful brand partnership prompted Kerbel to launch a new sub-brand called Brockton Basics which targets graphic-driven adult brands looking to print their designs on kids wear.
 Launched online in mid-August this year, Brockton Basics sells a range of blanks in the organic cotton in neutral colours that Mini Mioche is known for.
 It will continue as a online side project to Mini Mioche and has already been successful, with multiple online orders placed.